Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Applications

-{\it Proof.} Suppose $K_6$ satisfies the condition of Theorem 2.1.
-By Lemma 3.1, there exist at least three different bridges $b_1, b_2, b_3$.
-Suppose $b_1,b_2,b_3$ do not have common vertices.
-Choose 2 bridges $b_i,b_j$ ($i<j$) and consider the triangle $S$ that contains $b_i$ and the triangle $T$ that contains $b_j$ such that $S$ and $T$ are disjoint.
-Take any bridge of $(S,T)$.
-Then the even closed walk of $(S,T)$ contains 2 other bridges.
-Thus we have at least 3 pairs whose even closed walk contains at least 2 other bridges, a contradiction.

-So we may assume that $b_1$ and $b_2$ have a vertex in common.
-Let $S$ be the triangle that contains $b_1,b_2$ and take a triangle $T$ disjoint from $S$.
-Take a bridge $c$ of the pair $(S,T)$.
-Then the three bridges $\{ b_1,b_2,c \}$ form a star-shaped graph or a path.
-In the case that $\{ b_1, b_2,c \}$ are a star-shaped graph, choose two from this and consider the triangle $U$ which contain them.
-Take a triangle $U'$ disjoint from $U$ and take any bridge of $(U,U')$.
-Then the even closed walk of $(U,U')$ contains at least other 2 bridges.
-Thus we have at least three pairs whose even closed walk contains at least 2 other bridges, a contradiction.
-In the case that $\{ b_1, b_2,c \}$ is a path, the same reasoning gives a contradiction. $\Box$ \\

-Thus we have shown that $K_6$ satisfies (resp. does not satisfy) the condition of Theorem 2.3 and Corollary 2.4 (resp.
-Theorem 2.1 and Corollary 2.2)

-We finally show several other examples which satisfy our criteria.
+We finally show several other examples that satisfy our criteria.

-\begin{rei} {\rm The following 5 kinds of graphs satisfy the condition of Corollary 2.2.
-More precisely, in the graphs $A_{m.n}, B_{m,n}$ and $C_{m_1,m_2,n_1,n_2}$, all the pairs of disjoint odd cycles (triangles) have a bridge $b$ in common, and thus there are no other bridges contained in the even closed walk of $b$.
+\begin{rei} {\rm The following five types of graphs satisfy the condition of Corollary 2.4.
+More precisely, in the graphs $A_{m,n}, B_{m,n}$, and $C_{m_1,m_2,n_1,n_2}$, all the pairs of disjoint odd cycles (triangles) have a bridge $b$ in common, and, thus, there are no other bridges contained in the even closed walk of $b$.

-$D_{m1,m_2,m_3,m_4}$ has a set of bridges $\{b_1,b_2\}$ where any disjoint pair has a bridge in this set, and the even closed walk of $b_i$ ($i=1,2$) contains (exactly) one other bridge. $E_{m_1,m_2,m_3}$ has a set of 3 bridges $\{ b_1,b_2,b_3 \}$ where any disjoint pair has a bridge in this set, and there are no other bridges contained in the even closed walk of $b_i$ ($i=1,2,3$). } \end{rei}
+$D_{m_1,m_2,m_3,m_4}$ has a set of bridges $\{b_1,b_2\}$ where any disjoint pair has a bridge in this set, and the even closed walk of $b_i$ ($i=1,2$) contains (exactly) one other bridge. $E_{m_1,m_2,m_3}$ has a set of three bridges $\{ b_1,b_2,b_3 \}$ where any disjoint pair has a bridge in this set, and there are no other bridges contained in the even closed walk of $b_i$ ($i=1,2,3$). } \end{rei}